 My guests were interested in learning to fly cast so we a couple hours each day working on developing the mechanics of the fly cast.
 A day spent in a boat in calm conditions with an experienced fly caster is an excellent way to learn how to fly cast.

 A long stretch of beautiful weather was interrupted briefly this past weekend by strong north winds.
 Saturday morning was wet and cold as a Canadian high pressure system forced a front to the south.
 The wind created some good current and the cloud cover had the fish active.
 Surface temps still in the high 60’s.
 A good chop, whitecaps, and big rollers in the southern portion of the lake, restricted my guests and boat to the northwest portion of the lake.
 Some smallmouth were found but fish seemed to be in transition as current and bait were beginning to concentrate in the sudden change of conditions.

 The lake is still very stratified.
 With the exception of Saturday’s weather and wind, it has been extremely calm last several days, creating scattered schools of fish.
 The mixed bag of warm-water species could be found anywhere combined rocky and weedy bottom was found in 32 to 40 feet of water.

 18 September 2017

-Fished the lake two out of the last three last days and found small lakers stacked in 100 FOW.
+Having fished the lake two out of the last three last days, I found lakers stacked in 100 FOW.
 Mostly small fish, 18 to 20 inches in length.
 The few large marks I found were up high.
-Laker fishing was slow, but slight south wind kept the boat moving today and smallmouth were active.
+Laker fishing was slow but slight south wind kept the boat moving today and smallmouth were active.

 The shallow margins of the lake are infested with rock bass that are on the feed constant.
 The crayfish and fry from this past spring’s hatch are active and plentiful, all the caught-and-released fish landed on my boat in last two weeks appear to be feeding hard and are fat and stout.